 - Maintain perspective: remember that experts around the world are working hard to help.
 Also, while coronavirus can affect anyone, those with the disease haven’t done anything wrong so don’t make assumptions

-- Stay calm and be practical: follow advice from credible sources (see above), and resist the urge to panic, as this makes it harder for authorities to manage the outbreak effectively.
+- Stay calm and be practical: follow advice from credible sources (see above), and continue to do the right things, as this makes it easier for authorities to manage current case numbers.

 - Stay connected and/or seek support: keep in touch with your family, friends, colleagues or professional support services by phone, video call, social media or email.